The Art of Saying No: Essentialism For Clear Thinking And Simple Living

 Does saying no help with overthinking?

 Yes.
 The art of saying no reduces the number of open loops in your brain.
-Fewer commitments mean fewer things to worry about, supporting [10 Minimalism Habits to Stop Overthinking at Work].
+Fewer commitments mean fewer things to worry about.

 Can I practice the art of saying no in my personal life?